Michael Li

 Daily personalized newsletter using GPT, Claude, and

-curate daily news based on user preferences.
-UC Berkeley
+LangChain to curate daily news based on user

 -